throwaway96/dejavuln-autoroot/README.md

 If the script fails, you must delete `autoroot.once` from the USB drive before it will run again.

+A log file named `autoroot.log` should be created on the USB drive.

 ## Support

 You can find more information at [webosbrew.org](https://www.webosbrew.org/).

 If you need help rooting your TV, try the
 [OpenLGTV Discord](https://discord.gg/hXMHAgJC5R).
 Before you ask a question, check the FAQ (#faq) to see if it is answered there!
+Attach your `autoroot.log` when asking for help.

 ## Credits